 Intra-oceanic arc systems develop as a result of subduction initiation within oceanic lithosphere and subsequent plate convergence.
 In this tectonic context, forearc basins form on the upper plate between the arc volcanic front and the outer-forearc high (Dickinson, 1995).
-They differ of the outboard trench and trench-slope basins, which form along the boundary between the two convergent plates in response to flexure of the subducting slab and extension of the upper plate, often driven by basal tectonic erosion (Draut and Clift, 2012).
-The distribution and nature of sedimentary sequences in a forearc basin is controlled by uplift or subsidence and by the composition of the rocks eroded from the neighbouring volcanic arc, subduction complex and continental margin (Dickinson, 1995).
+They differ from the outboard trench and trench-slope basins, which form along the boundary between the two convergent plates in response to flexure of the subducting slab and extension of the upper plate (Draut and Clift, 2012).
+The distribution and nature of sedimentary sequences in a forearc basin is controlled by uplift or subsidence and by the composition of the rocks eroded from the neighbouring volcanic arc, subduction complex and continental margin (von Huene and Scholl, 1991; Dickinson, 1995; Yen and Lundberg, 2006).

-Chaotic rock assemblages, often referred in a descriptive non-genetic sense to a mélange (Cowan, 1985), are commonly found in forearc and trench environments and are attributed either to tectonic, sedimentary or diapiric processes, as well as their mutual interplay and superposition (Harris et al., 2009; Festa et al., 2010; Pini et al., 2012).
+Chaotic rock assemblages, often referred in a descriptive non-genetic sense as a mélange (Cowan, 1985), are commonly found in forearc and trench environments and are attributed either to tectonic, sedimentary or diapiric processes, as well as their mutual interplay and superposition (Harris et al., 2009; Festa et al., 2010; Pini et al., 2012).
 They are often directly linked to the subduction zone processes.
-However, the genesis of any chaotic rock assemblage must be deduced from both a detailed analyses of its lithological content, the source of its components, and the kinematic interpretation of its fabrics, as well as independent evidences concerning its paleotectonic setting.
-A particular chaotic rock assemblage is the olistostrome, which is a sedimentary body derived from diverse types of gravity mass movements, such as block slides, debris avalanches, debris flows, and hyper-concentrated turbiditic currents (Lucende and Pini, 2003).
+However, the genesis of any chaotic rock assemblage must be deduced from both detailed analyses of its lithological content, the source of its components, and the kinematic interpretation of its fabrics, as well as independent evidence concerning its palaeotectonic setting.
+A particular chaotic rock assemblage is the olistostrome, which is a sedimentary body derived from diverse types of gravity mass movements, such as block slides, debris avalanches, debris flows, and hyper-concentrated turbiditic currents (Lucente and Pini, 2003).
 These "sedimentary mélanges" are compatible with the classic principles of stratigraphic superposition, whereas other mélange occurrences in nature do not follow these principles because they are bounded by tectonic contacts.
-Useful criteria to discriminate between chaotic units of sedimentary and tectonic origin are the presence or absence of soft sediment deformation, the source of the rock fragments, the nature of the fine-grained matrix, and the tectono-stratigraphic position within the accretionary prism (e.g., Festa et al., 2010).
-The internal structure and the sedimentary record preserved in mélanges can provide a better understanding of the tectono-stratigraphic evolution of the orogen in which they occur (e.g., Alonso et al., 2006, 2015).
+The serpentinite-matrix mélanges typical of subduction channel complexes are examples of this last type (Krebs et al., 2008, 2011).
+Useful criteria to discriminate between chaotic units of sedimentary and tectonic origin are the presence or absence of soft sediment deformation, the source of the rock fragments, the nature of the fine-grained matrix, and the tectono-stratigraphic position within the accretionary prism (e.g. Festa et al., 2010).
+The internal structure and the sedimentary record preserved in mélanges can provide a better understanding of the tectono-stratigraphic evolution of the orogen in which they occur (e.g. Alonso et al., 2006, 2015).